CUBRID/cubrid-manual/en/sql/tuning.rst

     SELECT /*+ USE_NL(a, b) */ *
     FROM a INNER JOIN b ON a.col=b.col;

-The following example shows how to retrieve the years when Sim Kwon Ho won medals and the types of medals.
+The following example shows how to retrieve the years when *'Sim Kwon Ho'* won medals and the types of medals.
 It can be expressed by the following query.
 The query optimizer creates a nested loop join execution plan that has the *athlete* table as an outer table and the *game* table as an inner table.

 .. code-block:: sql